 One thing we've never had a shortage of is weight-loss diets.
-And while it seems that each year there's a trendy new diet vying for your attention, it can be hard to determine which — if any — is right for you.
+And while it seems that each year there's a trendy new diet vying for your attention, it can be hard to determine if Noom vs. Weight Watchers — if any — is right for you.

 Video of the Day

 App-based diets are on a whole other level.
 There are nutrition plans, coaches, food tracking, in-app purchases and so on — it's enough to make your head spin.
 Sorting through that to determine which is better — Noom or Weight Watchers — can really suck up your time.

 That's why we've matched up Noom and Weight Watchers (WW), two of the leading weight-loss apps available today.
 Read on to compare their features, pricing and structures to help you determine if one might fit your goals.